Kingxukai/linux/Documentation/block/null_blk.rst

   Combined with irqmode=2 (timer).
 The time each completion event must wait.

 submit_queues=[1..nr_cpus]: Default: 1
-  The number of submission queues attached to the device driver.
+  The number of submission queues attached to the woke device driver.
 If unset, it defaults to 1.
 For multi-queue, it is ignored when use_per_node_hctx module parameter is 1.

 hw_queue_depth=[0..qdepth]: Default: 64
-  The hardware queue depth of the device.
+  The hardware queue depth of the woke device.

 memory_backed=[0/1]: Default: 0
   Whether or not to use a memory buffer to respond to IO requests